-Shed small stove installation with a wall exit flue set up.
+Shed small stove installation with a wall exit flue set up

-The short video above shows you an overview of this wall exit flue set up.
+The short video below shows you an overview of this wall exit flue set up.
 The Hobbit stove installed in the shed has a stainless steel cook top option along with the new pedestal stand option.
 The decorative base that the pedestal base itself is standing on was made from old bits of cast stove that were laying around the garden.
 Rubbed down and polished up they make an attractive additional feature.
 Another good option is to make a raised base in the corner which can be used to store logs under.

 To mark the exit point for the wall exit you can set the stove and first few components up on the hearth and mark where the flue comes on the wall.
 The stove can then be removed again and the shielding and hole cut.
 It is a good idea to cut the hole in the wood initially close enough to just allow the twin wall pipe to pass through.
 This will keep the flue in the correct place whilst you set the remaining parts in place.
 The hole in the wood needs eventually to be cut back 50mm from the pipe, eg. a 250mm diameter hole using 100mm internal diameter twin wall flue pipe.